 Construction activities associated with the proposed works have the potential to cause noise and vibration impacts through the use of equipment and construction vehicles.
-The works are not anticipated to take place overnight.
 The proposed scheme is anticipated to result in temporary minor adverse noise impacts.
 The following mitigation measures will be put in place:

-- The Best Practice Means, as defined in Section 72 of the Control of Pollution Act 1974, will be employed at all times to reduce noise to a minimum. - For any night works (if required), the Environmental Health Officer (EHO) and local residents will be notified of works and provided with a 24-hour contact number for the BEAR Scotland Control Room. - On-site construction tasks should be programmed to be as efficient as possible, with a view to limiting noise disruption to local sensitive receptors. - All site personnel will be fully briefed in advance of works regarding the need to minimise noise during works and of the site-specific sensitivities. - All plant, machinery and vehicles will be switched off when not in use. - All plant will be operated in such a way that minimises noise emissions and will have been maintained regularly to the appropriate standards.

-- Where fitted, and where permitted under Health and Safety requirements, white noise reversing alarms should be utilised during construction. - Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance.
+- The Best Practice Means, as defined in Section 72 of the Control of Pollution Act 1974, will be employed at all times to reduce noise to a minimum. - For any night works, the Environmental Health Officer (EHO) and local residents will be notified of works and provided with a 24-hour contact number for the BEAR Scotland Control Room. - On-site construction tasks will be programmed to be as efficient as possible, with a view to limiting noise disruption to local sensitive receptors. - For night works within 300m of residential properties, the noisiest works will be programmed to be completed before 23:00 each night where possible. - All site personnel will be fully briefed in advance of works regarding the need to minimise noise during works and of the site-specific sensitivities. - All plant will be operated in such a way that minimises noise emissions and will have been maintained regularly to the appropriate standards. - Where fitted, and where permitted under Health and Safety requirements, white noise reversing alarms will be utilised during construction. - Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance.
 Where deemed necessary, acoustic screens will be utilised.